seandjones92/Aria-Config-Docker-Lab/README.md

 ## Factory reset

-To reset your lab to a "like new" state run `./reset.sh`.
+To reset your lab to a "like new" state run `./prep.sh --clean`.